keim-hs-esslingen/MicroChargeNet/README.md

 # MicroChargeNet
-This Repo is a Code Collection of the Bachelor Thesis of Pascal Kasper
+This Repo shows an approach to create equidistant Positions for Micromobility Charging Points by using the Eclipse SUMO Simulation Environment.